michaelrsweet/codedoc/DOCUMENTATION.md

   file can be markdown, HTML, or man source
 - `--header filename`: Inserts the named file before the table of contents; the file can be markdown, HTML, or man source
+- `--language ll[-LOC]`: Sets the ISO language and locality codes; the default is "en-US" for US English
 - `--section "{name,number}"`: Sets the section/category name (HTML and EPUB output) or section number (man page output)
 - `--title "title text'`: Sets the title text